toddcf/fzha/README.md

 ### Header

 - fadeInRight each button ONE AT A TIME, after a delay.
+(DO NOT use Waypoints, as there is no need to trigger something on scroll that is at the top of the page.)

 ### Nav